 Unfortunately, some doctors in Malaysia charge an additional amount to review your birth plan, so it’s best to clarify this from the beginning.
 However, do also note that that there are just as many Doctors who will gladly review and follow your birth plan without any additional costs.

-Here are a few questions you might want to include in your plan:
+Birth Plan: Here are a few questions you might want to include:

 1. I would like to give birth at _______ (Hospital?
 Home?
 Etc)

 2. If labour begins naturally, when would you like to be admitted?
 (You may begin to start feeling contractions hours before your water breaks, so it’s completely up to you whether you want to head right off.
 Going to the hospital too early may mean that you end up waiting in the ward for a long time to go into true labour.
 Labouring at home for the first stages may be more comfortable, compared to being hooked up to a monitor).

 3. What birthing aids would you like? (birthing stool, birthing ball, aromatherapy, music, heat packs, a mirror so you can see your birth?)

 4. What sort of ambience would you like the hospital to be?
 Would you like dim lights, music to be playing?

 5. Who do you want in the room with you when you deliver and/or need a C-section?
 Having a partner you can lean on or support can be very useful during labour.
 Most hospitals in Malaysia allow a maximum of just 1 companion in your birthing room (excluding your doula).
 Would you like this companion to be your spouse or your own mother perhaps?